1ESA1/AnalisiOpenData/README.md

 # AnalisiOpenData

 ## Description
-> Progetto che implemanta lo sviluppo di un software in linguaggio Pythone per l'estrapolazione di open data dal portale ufficiale di ricerca dati.gov.it
+> Project implementing the development of software in Python for extracting open data from the official search portal dati.gov.it

 ## Main Features
- - Visualizzazione della lista completa di tutti i dati presenti sul portale;
+ - Display of the complete list of all data available on the portal;
- - Sistema di filtraggio tramite parola chiave;
+ - Filtering system using keywords;
- - Analisi finale e visualizzazione mappa;
+ - Final analysis and map visualization;

 ## Installation
 Instructions to install the project: